Kwasi Kwarteng admits he ‘got carried away’ and Liz Truss government ‘blew it’

 “My biggest regret is we weren’t tactically astute and we were too impatient.
 There was a brief moment and the people in charge, myself included, blew it.”

+This is not the first time Mr Kwarteng has spoken about his experience in Government.

-The MP for Spelthorne had earlier claimed he told Ms Truss to “slow down” her radical economic reforms or risk being out of No 10 within “two months”.
+The MP for Spelthorne in November claimed he told Ms Truss to “slow down” her radical economic reforms or risk being out of No 10 within “two months”.

+His latest intervention came after Mr Hunt unveiled so-called his “Edinburgh reforms” – 30 changes to “turbocharge” growth, including by easing capital requirements for smaller lenders.

+Mr Kwarteng had hoped as chancellor to oversee a “Big Bang 2.0” – a reference to Margaret Thatcher’s 1986 policies which kicked off a massive change in the City of London.

-He criticised the then-prime minister’s “mad” decision to sack him as chancellor for implementing her plans, while refusing to apologise for the financial turmoil unleashed by his and Ms Truss’s disastrous mini-budget.
+The now-backbench MP criticised Ms Truss’s “mad” decision to sack him as chancellor for implementing her plans, while refusing to apologise for the financial turmoil unleashed by their disastrous mini-budget.

 Using more than £70 billion of increased borrowing, he set out a package which included abolishing the top rate of income tax for the highest earners and axing the cap on bankers’ bonuses, on top of a massively expensive energy support package.